Michigan State University announces plans to fire Mel Tucker amid sexual harassment allegations | KRDO

 “I, with the support of administration and board, have provided Mel Tucker with written notice of intent to terminate his contract for cause,” the school’s vice president and director of athletics Alan Haller said in a news release.
 “This notification process is required as part of his existing contract.
 The notice provides Tucker with seven calendar days to respond and present reasons to me and the interim president as to why he should not be terminated for cause.”

+According to the USA Today report, Tucker is alleged to have made sexual comments and masturbated while on a phone call with Brenda Tracy, an advocate and rape survivor.

+In a statement obtained by CNN last week, Tucker called Tracy’s allegations “completely false” and said the investigation into his conduct has “not been fair or unbiased.”
+He described the phone call as “an entirely mutual, private event between two adults.”

-The investigation into the coach’s conduct began in December, Haller previously said at a news conference earlier this month.
+The investigation into the coach’s conduct began in December 2022, Haller said at a news conference earlier this month.

+Tucker, a defensive coach in college and the NFL over the past two decades, became Michigan State’s head coach in 2020.
+In his second season, the team went a sterling 11-2, and he signed a massive 10-year, $95 million contract that made him one of the highest paid coaches in college football.
+Last year, though, the team finished a disappointing 5-7, including blowout losses to rivals Michigan and Ohio State.

 “While the formal grievance process proceeds, the above-described undisputed facts provide multiple grounds for termination under the Agreement’s Early Termination Provision,” the notice to Tucker reads.